 k.
-Operational Fitness Reserve This reserve was fully utilised in 2019/20.
+Operational Fitness Reserve

 I. Document Management and Retention System Reserve

 This reserve has been set up to fund the development of a Corporate wide document system to improve administration and information security requirements, including GDPR.
 The reserve will be used as and when required.